CFdefense/Hackathon-Fall-2024/README.md

 # Marist Hackathon Fall 2024 🏆 WINNER 🏆 - TypeDash

-Created by Chrisitan Farrell and Ryan Munger
+Created by Christian Farrell and Ryan Munger

 ## Installation
 1. Ensure you have node installed on your computer